Tanish2000/cpcalendar/README.md

 ## Features
 <ul>
-  <li>Contest's data gets updated after every 15 minutes.
+  <li>Contest's data gets updated after every hour.
 Kindly refresh page for having the changes.</li>
   <li>Supports all the major competitive programming platforms like Leetcode, Codechef and Codeforces. (still working on adding more platforms) </li>
   <li>Direct links to the contest page.</li>
 </ul>